This was going to be a film review. And it is. Kind of.

 Still, it worked after a fashion.

-Brosnan wasn’t given much scope by the script to so much but look hard-faced and menacing.
+Brosnan wasn’t given much scope by the script but to look hard-faced and act with menace.
 Not beyond his range, but definitely too little scope or acting reach.
+Ian Richardson honing the Francis Urquhart persona that made him famous.

 After Caine, Richardson stole the limelight.
-Already an alumni of the Bill Haydon rôle in the BBCs superb production of John le Carré’s Thinker, Tailor, Soldier, Spy (1979), he was honing a persona that would flower as Francis Urquhart in the extraordinary BBC adaptation of Michael Dobbs’s novels, in the House of Cards (1991-1996) trilogy that still outshines even the best episodes of the American re-make.
+Already an alumni of the Bill Haydon rôle in the BBCs superb production of John le Carré’s Tinker, Tailor, Soldier, Spy (1979), he was honing a persona that would flower as Francis Urquhart in the extraordinary BBC adaptation of Michael Dobbs’s novels of the House of Cards (1991-1996) trilogy that still outshines even the best episodes of the American re-make.
 Dobbs had all the insights of a former chief of staff at Conservative Party headquarters in the UK.
 American scriptwriter Beau Willimon, just couldn’t compete for pure verité.

 It seems so long ago now, but so much better in terms of choice.
 Today we get a superhero formula repeated three times a year, cheap and shitty violence porn, and not very funny romcoms.
 No major acting talent needed or found.
 Just crap spectacle all around, and filler films that feel like elevator muzak.